|

 The underlying insight is that, whatever your subject matter, its structure can be replicated in an abstract domain.

-You can do this either by chosing an appropriate language for talking about your subject and giving that language an abstract
+You can do this either by choosing an appropriate language for talking about your subject and giving that language an abstract

 semantics in set theory, or alternatively just using set theory itself (sugared probably) to construct an abstract model.